Chapter Spending Guidelines

 For the following common expenses, if the expenditure is under $500, Chapter Leaders can consider their purchase “white-listed” for reimbursement out of the chapter’s account, provided that the chapter has the necessary funds in its account:

 Meeting venue rental Refreshments for a meeting Promotion of a meeting OWASP Merchandise

 If, however, the expense does not fall under one of the above categories or is greater than $500, a second person (another chapter leader or board member if possible) must sign off on the purchase.
 While travel for speakers is a common expense and may fall under $500, a second signer is still required.
 Similarly, a donation of money out of the chapter’s account back to the Foundation, requires a second signer.

 From an administrative perspective, OWASP has a responsibility to show its supporters that their donations (via members, sponsorship or other) are being used properly - in support of the OWASP mission.
-Visit the OWASP Donation Scoreboard to see your chapter's current funding balance.
+Visit the "Additional Resources" section of the OWASP Funding page (Chapter and Project Funding Totals) to see your chapter's current funding balance.